 - dissemination of condoms and other risk reduction tools.

-The BFH will, in partnership with AccessMatters, continue the expansion of the HRC model to high-need areas across the commonwealth.
-Five expansion sites were selected in calendar year 2015, and AccessMatters will continue to attract and foster additional partnerships.
+The BFH, in partnership with AccessMatters, operates HRCs in high-need areas across the commonwealth.
 High-need areas were determined by their high rates of teen pregnancy, gonorrhea, chlamydia, high-school dropouts and binge drinking.

 Teen Game Plan